Welcome to the website of the WAVE research institute.

 Science, art, philosophy, and technology as tools we use to understand and shape the world must be used in a balanced way.
 Similarly, we must balance innovation and trade with protection of the community and environment.

 Philosophies which assert the complete primacy of a single idea, method, force, principle, person, or faction are inherently unbalanced.
 They sacrifice entire systems or societies for their own, limited concerns.
 Balance between forces and concerns is critical to the success of any system, and to the wellbeing of citizens in any society.

 The current global economic system is deeply dysfunctional.
 This dysfunction is not a result of specific crises, but is endemic, designed into the very basis of an unbalanced system.
 This dysfunction causes widespread suffering, and therefore must be stopped.
 Removal of dysfunctional systems must coincide with implementation of functional alternatives.
-Public debt and debt trading within and on behalf of Wave organizations is strictly forbidden.
+Debt trading within and on behalf of WAVE organizations is strictly forbidden.

 In its decision making and self-governance, WAVE operates according to the WAVE Cooperative Network Protocol (WCNP V0.04).